Urinary Tract

 Symptoms of urinary tract infection include a constant need to urinate, a burning sensation during urination, cloudy or red, strong-smelling urine, and frequent, but small amounts of urine.

-How we treat urinary tract infections?
+How do we treat urinary tract infections?

 Most urinary tract infections are treated with antibiotics, so if you have any of the above symptoms, see a doctor and get tested.